elunna/nerfhack-changelog/README.md

 ### Enhanced Gehennom

 * The fake wizard levels have been removed.
-* The portal to the wizard's tower will appear in a random Gehennom map
+* The portal to the Wizard's Tower can appear in Gehennom levels 10-17.
 * The wizard's tower levels have been moved out of Gehennom and extracted to their own branch (xnh/Evil)
 * Most demon lairs are now phaseproof
 * Marked the Asmodeus levels as cold and added cold traps
 * Juiblex's lair gets some puddles and a shoggoth
 * The structure of Gehennom now follows the SLASH'EM template.
-  * Gehennom spans 17 levels
+  * Gehennom spans 19-21 levels
   * All demon lairs are guaranteed to appear with their demons
   * Level 1: The Valley of the Dead
   * Level 2: The Bridge